 The overall rates of intended and actual VBAC in this study were 84% and 54%, respectively.
 These rates are notably high compared with other UK-based retrospective, observational studies that report an intended VBAC rate of 52% (30) and actual VBAC rates of 29–33% (1,26,30).
 Indeed, actual VBAC rates vary considerably between international studies, ranging from 25% to 56% (13–15,17).
 This corresponds with the well-documented variation in cesarean rates between hospitals that cannot be accounted for by clinical factors (1,31,32).
 Conversely, there is concordance between studies in successful VBAC rates: 71–75% (13–15); although outliers of 63% (26) and 85% (17) are also reported.
 In this study, women who received midwife-led antenatal care had a non-significantly higher successful VBAC rate (78.4%) compared with women who received care in 2008 (68.5%).

 Following adjustment, receiving care following the implementation of midwife-led antenatal care was the only predictive factor for intended VBAC in this study.
 This finding correlates with a study from the United States, which found that women who received care from a registered nurse-midwife were about five times more likely to choose VBAC compared to those whose care was from a family practitioner or Ob-Gyn (doctor) (17).
-Unlike in the United States where women select and pay for their own health care provider, women in the UK receive care from a recommended healthcare professional based on clinical factors.
-Hence, in comparison to Metz et al (17), the difference in VBAC rate in this study cannot be attributed to women’s selection of health care provider, and is more likely to be associated receiving midwife-led care.
+Unlike in the United States where women select and pay for their own health care provider, women in the UK receive care from a recommended health professional based on clinical factors.
+Hence, in comparison to Metz et al (17), the difference in VBAC rate in this study cannot be attributed to women’s selection of health care provider, and is more likely to be associated with receiving midwife-led care.

-There is strong agreement in the literature that encouragement from a healthcare professional for either mode of birth is influential in women’s decision making (33–36).
-Moreover, the healthcare professional’s personal preference is particularly persuasive (21).
-Interestingly, women report that they can infer their healthcare professional’s preference even if it is not explicitly stated (19).
+There is strong agreement in the literature that encouragement from a health professional for either mode of birth is influential in women’s decision making (33–36).
+Moreover, the health professional’s personal preference is particularly persuasive (21).
+Interestingly, women report that they can infer their health professional’s preference even if it is not explicitly stated (19).
 There is research evidence of variable quality suggesting that midwives have a stronger preference for VBAC and vaginal birth in general than obstetricians (37–40).
 The professional training and experiences of midwives and obstetricians differ, which possibly engender distinct beliefs and philosophies.
 Indeed, the differences between the professions could pre-date training as the individuals attracted to each profession may differ based on the underpinning philosophies inherent in each field, especially as academic entry requirements for midwifery and medical training are now similar in the UK.
 Health professionals’ personal attitudes also appear to be influenced by the hospital and even the department in which they work (41,42).
 The theory that individual professionals are influenced by the collective attitude of the unit in which they practise may explain the overall high VBAC rate in this study, especially after the implementation of midwife-led antenatal care.